processone/p1_utils/README.md

   reliability in production.
 They support mostly priority messages and message queue length controls.
 * `p1_nif_utils` is an helper utilities for handling NIF code.
 * `treap` is a treap algorithm implementation.
 It is a randomized binary search tree.
 See: https://en.wikipedia.org/wiki/Treap
+* `p1_time_compat` is a module to ease support and migration of Erlang time management function from Erlang R16/R17 to Erlang R18.